How to Use Hubris (Definition, Examples & Quiz)

 After defeating numerous opponents, a budding sense of hubris had resulted her acting hastily, which led to an untimely demise.

-Quotes with 'hubris'
+Quotes from the media with 'hubris'

 But that’s the gist of what they would be asked to do, which bespeaks no small amount of hubris on Newsom’s part.